neko-js/rpihole/README.md

 If this does not work, look for the Raspberry Pi IP under network information within your router.

+Type `yes`, when asked to trust the fingerprint.
+Type in password and you will be able to execute commands directly on the Raspberry Pi.

 ## Install Samba, Docker, Pi-hole

 ```